Childhood Development – What To Expect As Your Child Grows

 The site also features information on what to do if you are concerned about your child’s development.
 Children who enter school with developmental delays have a difficult time catching up to their age-appropriate learning with a delay.
 There are helpful materials on how to prepare for an appointment and information on screenings and evaluations.

 If you suspect that your child may have a delay, contact a healthcare provider.
-The earlier a referral for a full evaluation is sought, the sooner a rehabilitation plan can be put into place.
-Hearing, speech, and other developmental delays can be overcome- HSDC sees individuals and families do this every day.
-Through our work with partners such as the United Way and Cincinnati Public Schools, HSDC understands of the far-reaching impact of communication barriers prior to entry into kindergarten and first grade.
+Early evaluation and referral bring more timely treatment.
+Hearing Speech + Deaf Center professionals can aid in overcoming developmental delays.
+Through our work with partners such as the United Way and Cincinnati Public Schools, HSDC understands the far-reaching impact of communication barriers prior to entry into kindergarten and first grade.
 With early intervention, the treatment of speech, communication, and other delays can increase a child’s chance of success as they progress through their education towards graduation.

 Visit the CDC’s Learn the Signs.
 Act Early website or take their quiz below!